GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a GMC Yukon are $1,008 a year for full coverage.
-Comprehensive costs an estimated $180, collision costs $202, and liability coverage is $468.
-A liability-only policy costs around $518 a year, with high-risk insurance costing around $2,162.
-16-year-old drivers receive the highest rates at $4,034 a year or more.
+U.S. average insurance rates for a GMC Yukon are $1,008 a year including full coverage.
+Comprehensive costs approximately $180, collision costs $202, and liability costs $468.
+Buying just liability costs as little as $518 a year, with insurance for high-risk drivers costing around $2,162.
+Teenage drivers pay the highest rates at $4,034 a year or more.

 Average premium for full coverage: $1,008

-Price estimates include $500 deductible amounts, 30/60 liability limits, and includes uninsured/under-insured motorist coverage.
-Rates are averaged for all states and for different Yukon trim levels.
+Rates are based on $500 deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
+Estimates are averaged for all 50 U.S. states and for different Yukon trim levels.

-For a 40-year-old driver, prices range go from as low as $518 for your basic liability-only policy to a much higher rate of $2,162 for a driver required to buy high-risk insurance.
+For a driver in their 40's, GMC Yukon insurance prices go from as low as $518 for your basic liability-only policy to a much higher rate of $2,162 for high-risk insurance.

 Use the form below to get customized rates for your location.